rkallux/Chess/README.md

 Alexander He adh236

 This repository contains a functional programming implementation of Chess.
-The project is a Chess Game implemented in OCaml.

 ## Getting Started

 ### Prerequisites